 What is classed as a serious head injury?

 A serious head injury is often considered to be a serious, if not a life-changing injury that can have a variety of effects and implications.
-In it’s mildest form, she ad injury could result in memory loss and concentration issues.
+In its mildest form, a head injury could result in memory loss and concentration issues.
 In its severe form, a head injury could render an individual seriously unwell, as it may affect their ability to speak, it would reduce their quality of life, and they would require around the clock care.

 How much compensation will I get for a head injury?

-By speaking to our team, our trusty advisers can listen to your circumstances, offer free legal advice, and provide an estimated figure in relation oy ur circumstances.
+By speaking to our team, our trusty advisers can listen to your circumstances, offer free legal advice, and provide an estimated figure in relation to your circumstances.

 Could I claim for a family member?

 Thank you for taking the time to read our guide on head injury claims and brain injury claims.
 We hope to have answered all your questions about claiming brain injury compensation.